FEATURED CREDIT CARDS

 The process is designed to be fully digital, fast, and secure:

-• You start by providing basic personal information (name, address, email, phone number) to create an account within the Arro app.
+• Provide basic personal information (name, address, email, phone number) to create an account within the Arro app.

-• You confirm your identity (e.g., providing your Social Security Number, but only for verification purposes—no hard credit check is run).
+• Confirm your identity (e.g., providing your Social Security Number, only for verification purposes—no hard credit check is run).

-• This is the non-traditional part.
-You will securely link your primary checking account via a service like Plaid, which connects to thousands of banks securely.
-Arro cannot access your login credentials; it just uses the service to read your financial data.
+• Securely link your primary checking account via a service like Plaid, which connects to thousands of banks securely.
+Arro cannot access your login credentials; it only reads financial data.

-• Why they do this: This is how Arro verifies your income and analyzes your cash flow patterns and account balances (which must be at least $50).
-It looks at your financial present rather than just your credit past.
+• Why they do this: Arro verifies your income and analyzes your cash flow patterns and account balances (which must be at least $50).
+It evaluates your current financial health rather than just past credit.

 • Once your bank account is linked and the data is analyzed (usually within seconds to minutes), you receive an instant decision.